 I’ve recently re discovered a couple of books I had when I was at college studying animation.
 They’re by a Victorian photographer called Eadweard Muybridge, who studied the movement of people and animals.
 They consist of a series of photographs of animals in every stage of motion and are a fantastic resource for my design work, really glad I found them again!
 I have been working on a design for a bespoke pub sign involving a horse and cart, and I want to have a hops & barley design going around the Horse & Cart.
 There is still quite a lot of work still to do but we’re really excited to see it finished -think it could become one of our favourites.
 I’ve also used these books this week to produce designs for an elephant weathervane.

 Black Fox have been up in Edinburgh this week.
 I noticed a lot of weathervanes, all in this banner style.
 They all looked like cast iron and like they had been there for a very long time.
 Many of them don’t have cardinal points (NSEW).
-Couldn’t get a decent photo myself as the zoom on my camera isn’t good enough but heres some images i found on the Scottish Ironwork website.
+Couldn’t get a decent photo myself as the zoom on my camera isn’t good enough but heres some images i found on the Scottish Ironwork website (edit 2019, no longer online).

 This week I am going to work on designs for our own banner weathervane, following this traditional idea but adding elements of our own distinctive style.